|Sector:||Oil and Gas|

-The BSEE SEMS II rule is primarily a performance-based standard that details requirements and provides guidance for offshore operators to reduce the likelihood of another event like the Deepwater Horizon explosion and oil spill.
-The rule also exits to make sure that operations on the Outer Continental Shelf (OCS) are conducted:
+The revised BSEE SEMS rule is primarily a performance-based standard.
+References to SEMS refers to the revised SEMS II rule that became effective in 2013.
+It details requirements and provides guidance for offshore operators to reduce the likelihood of another event like the Deepwater Horizon explosion and oil spill.
+The rule also makes sure that operations on the Outer Continental Shelf (OCS) are conducted:

 Note: The use of the term “must” in the source document for this training has been replaced with the term “should” because the content of this training is guidance only and does not replace or serve as a substitute for the mandatory regulatory requirements of the source document.